ildizsigrai/ildizsigrai/README.md

 Current Focus

-📚 Learning on Udemy: Actively learning new programming concepts and technologies to stay up-to-date with industry trends.
+📚 Learning on IT University of Copenhagen: Actively learning new programming concepts and technologies to stay up-to-date with industry trends.